tustin2121/James_Somerton_Transcripts/_videos/fzN9x4XgtwY.md

 By the mid-1970s, queer characters had appeared on virtually *every* sitcom, drama, and talk show in prime time TV: *All in the Family*, *Rhoda*, *Maude*, *Barney Miller*, *Mash*, *The Bob Newhart Show*, and scores of others featured gay characters. *The Naked Civil Servant* and *The War Widow*, two spectacular television dramas, were uplifting depictions of the lives of LGBTQ people, both real and fictitious.
 Both series instilled in its key characters a sense of history, and their position as strugglers for sexual freedom.
 Both shows revealed a hidden aspect of the gay experience through romance and humor.

-Although Quentin Crisp's story in *The Naked Civil Servant* was [chuckling] not a gay liberationist's dream by any means, gays greatly admired and respected Crisp's defiant lifestyle.
+Although Quentin Crisp's story in *The Naked Civil Servant* was <u>[chuckling]</u> not a gay liberationist's dream by any means, gays greatly admired and respected Crisp's defiant lifestyle.

 </james>
 <from></from>